ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 (Sweeping through all the parameters again)

-Now, let's change each parameter again.
+Let's change each parameter again.

 Moving S(0) down makes the option decrease in value since it's increasingly unlikely to ever end above the strike.
 And pushing S(0) far above the strike means it's a bit more valuable than just exercising the option now.
 The extra value